cosimoNigro/agnpy/docs/calc_u_sed.rst

 ---------------
 Quantities specified in the Blob comoving frame are primed.
-We recall the following energy and cosine transformations, from the stationary to the comoving frame:
+We recall the following energy and cosine transformations, from the stationary to the comoving frame

 .. math::
     \epsilon' &= \Gamma \epsilon (1 - \Beta \mu), \\
     \mu' &= \frac{\mu - \Beta}{1 - \Beta \mu};
     :label: boost_stat_to_com

-and viceversa from the comoving to the stationary
+and viceversa from the comoving to the stationary frame

 .. math::
     \epsilon &= \Gamma \epsilon' (1 + \Beta \mu'), \\